 During your senior year schedule and take all five allowable official visits.
 Your decision is far too important and impactful not to explore all possibilities.
 If the majority of your visits require extensive travel speak to the coaches about combining two visits into one trip to cut down on flights across the country, particularly if in-season.

-Over the span of my thirty-year coaching career, I learned that communication is the most important element to reaching your goals.
+Over the span of my thirty-year coaching career, I learned that communication is the most important element in reaching your goals.
 It is imperative that you learn to communicate openly and effectively with your parents, high school coach, and college coaches.

 Ask your parents to help you create a series of questions to ask college coaches, begin to narrow your list of potential schools, and arrange the logistical aspects of visit coordination.
 However, you should be the primary voice writing the emails, taking the phone calls, and asking questions.